-Q: While DPD France and/or its affiliates has responded to a tender process for delivery services.
-The buyer explains to you that he is very involved in an association which supports schools in the town where he grew up and leads you to understand that the support from DPD France and/or its affiliates could provide to this association might make it stand out from the other competing companies.
+Q: Your BU has responded to a tender process for delivery services.
+The buyer explains to youthat he is very involved in an association which supports schools in the town where he grew up and leads you to understand that the support your BU could provide to this association might make it stand out from the other competing companies.
 What should you do?

-A: At DPD France and/or its affiliates, solidarity is key.
+A: At GeoPost/DPDgroup, solidarity is key.
 However, the support we provide in this capacity shall be supervised to avoid abuse.
 In this case, one of the key rules is not to accept such requests when they are made during tender processes to avoid suspicion.
 This is especially true when the person making the request is personally involved with the organisation that would benefit from the contribution.
 You shall therefore limit the terms of your bid to what is relevant to the delivery service and inform your Ethics Officer of the proposal made to you.